rdsquare/Mitra/README.md

       **This is to download testing Mitra library**

 	WINDOWS/MAC:
-		1) check whether `python` command is running from terminal using below command python --version if it is not running then set environment variables.
+		1) check whether `python` command is running from terminal or not, using below command python --version if it is not running then set environment variables.